 - Once completed, the redevelopment will include state-of-the-art teaching, research and conservation facilities, commensurate with The Courtauld’s status as the world’s leading art history institution

 To find out more about the Courtauld’s transformation, click the links below to read our two-part Design and Access Statement.

-During this time, degree programmes, courses and public programmes – both schools and adult learning – will continue to run from Vernon Square, located near the thriving academic community at London’s Kings Cross.
+Since its temporary closure in September 2018, degree programmes, courses and public programmes – both schools and adult learning – will continue to run from Vernon Square, located near the thriving academic community at London’s Kings Cross.